-Where there is no investment specific credit rating, but the collateral upon which the investment is secured has a credit rating, the higher of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
+secured has a credit rating, the higher of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
 The combined secured and unsecured investments in any one bank will not exceed the cash limit for secured investments.

-Some secured bank investments include the option for the issuer to extend the maturity date even though this is not common practice (most Covered Floating Rate Notes operate in this fashion).
+Some secured bank investments include the option for the issuer to extend the maturity date (most Covered Floating Rate Notes operate in this fashion).
 When choosing such investments the Authority will apply Non-Specified Investment criteria as if the Bond were to run to its final allowable maturity date.
-(See P21 for more detail)
+(See P22 for more detail)